 "We have to be more strategic and make them show us more stuff," Grace concluded.

-We had no idea how much our eight little dishes would cost, but the bill came to only $27.50.
-Then we wished we'd tried a few
+We had no idea how much our eight little dishes would cost, but the bill came to only $30.
+Then we wished we'd tried a few more.

 Pagoda towers rose above the Pui Tak Center at the corner of Confucius Place and Honorary Dr. Sun Yat Sen Way; adorned with art-nouveau tiles and bas-relief lotus blossoms, it was built in the 1920s by the neighborhood's principal tong society.